lundi 23 septembre 2013

 “I probably left it on the bezique or the domino table.”

 “Never forget anything in this war zone if you want to survive.
-One day, it's your phone, the next one; you're weapon.
+One day, it's your mobile, the next one; you're weapon.
 Then, bang!
 You're dead.”

 “And where is yours, by the way, Lieutenant?
 I mean, you do have your phone on you, right?”

 “Goddamn!”
-Pyram Malvenu vociferates, “The van has been sabotaged!
+Pyram Malvenu vociferates, “The truck has been sabotaged!
 There are several holes in the tank.
 Boss Elzéar!
 Boss Elzéar!”

 “Do you realize how late it is, you bad-mannered monkeys?”

-“It's actually very early, Colonel,” says Pyram.
+“It's actually very early, Colonel, it's almost sunrise” says Pyram.
 “It's us, don't worry, the shoemaker Lavache and me.
 We have an urgent need for oil.”

 “Our tank is pierced,” reminds Cyril to Pyram.

 “That's true… hum… We would need one of your old wrecks, Colonel.
-Through me the keys of one of those rusty heaps in the yard.”
+Through me the keys of one of those rust bucket in the yard.”

 “What the bloody hell are you talking about, Colonel?
 Why do you always have to babble a shit load of nonsensical crap to remind us of your higher culture?
 Time is against us.
 I know damn well you don't need a key to start a car.
 My father told me plenty of stories about you.”